 The insider’s guide to Contemporary African art

-As the art world’s focus turns to Marrakech, with the opening of the Al Maaden Museum of Contemporary Art and the African continent's first 1:54 Contemporary African Art fair, leading curators, collectors and critics name their artists to watch
+With the 2018 opening of the Al Maaden Museum of Contemporary Art and the African continent's first 1:54 Contemporary African Art fair, leading curators, collectors and critics name their selection of African artists to watch

 Jean Pigozzi, photographer and collector